WHO: Rustic Roots

 The program tailors itself to fit a range of business types including farms with value-added products that depend on direct-to-consumer sales like Rustic Roots.

-“I know we accomplished a lot more in this past year than we would have if it was just us doing it on our own,” shares Julie.
+“I know we accelerated our growth as a farm business compared to what we would have done if it was just us doing it on our own,” shares Julie.

 “Having guidance from our coaches and professional experts is so helpful.
 The networking of our peers continues to be incredible.
 We’re all in the weeds together.
 It offsets the isolation of running your own business where everything can simply feel so hard.”

 Julie explained how RBIL continues to provide resources to make the many roles she fulfills for Rustic Roots more manageable.
-She is the laborer, bookkeeper, social media manager, contract negotiator, chief strategist, website manager and top salesperson in addition to having a full time job.
+She is the laborer, bookkeeper, social media manager, contract negotiator, chief strategist, website manager and top salesperson in addition to having a full time job off farm.
 It’s challenging and fulfilling in ways she never foresaw.

 Julie’s biggest surprise in farming with her family?
 “How much I love it.
 All of it!,” smiles Julie.
 “It turns out that I really love being able to work together outside.
 We get to spend a lot of time together, whether or not the kids always appreciate it.
 We have met some amazing people in this intertwined network of customers, growers, and makers.
 This community legitimately wants to see their peers succeed.”